RFJHaans/topicmodeling/README.md

 This page was specifically designed for the workshops on topic modeling that took place at the 2017 and 2018 Academy of Management Meeting, but is open to anyone interested.

+Please see <a href="https://github.com/RFJHaans/topicmodeling/"> this</a> page for a step-by-step overview of using this Github page.

 Links to the code:
 <li>View a formatted version of the code of the 2017 PDW (discussing basic data loading, cleaning, and models)<a href="https://github.com/RFJHaans/topicmodeling/blob/master/Code/2017/Formatted%20code%202017.md"> here</a>
 <li>View a formatted version of the code of the 2018 PDW (running a basic model and showing various rendering tools)<a href="https://github.com/RFJHaans/topicmodeling/blob/master/Code/2018/Formatted%20code%202018.md"> here</a>